illusion0001/orbisunjailed/reinstall-firmware.md

 * Plug the USB stick into an empty slot on your PS4.
 * Select 3.
 Update System Software > 1.
 Update from USB Storage Device > OK > Update.
-* The PS4 will now install the firmware and remove everything on the HDD.
+* The PS4 will now install the firmware while keeping everything on the HDD.
 * **REMOVE ANY ETHERNET CABLE AND/OR SKIP WI-FI SETUP.
 Keep everything offline during and after setting up your PS4.**
 * **After setup, navigate to Settings > System > Automatic Downloads > Uncheck Featured Content, System Software Update Files, Allow Restart and Application Update Files.**
 * Done.